JaGeo/mace-mp-03b-phonon-benchmark/README.md

 The phonon calculations for the benchmark set were performed using density functional theory (DFT) with the PBE functional.
 These calculations serve as reference data for evaluating the performance of the MACE model.
 The calculations were carried out using the finite-displacement method with `Phonopy` ([link](https://phonopy.github.io/phonopy/)) and the Atomate2 `PhononMaker` ([link](https://github.com/materialsproject/atomate2)).
 For the benchmark set, mainly chalcogenide-based and thermoelectric materials were selected.
 In the directory `dft_pbe_phonons/{mp_id}`, you can find the `phonopy.yaml` files for the different materials, with the `mp-id` as used in the Materials Project ([link](https://next-gen.materialsproject.org)).
+The software versions used can be found in the `requirements.txt` file.

 #### DFT Settings:
 The DFT calculations were performed with VASP.